-Annual Growth in December 2013 M3 Money Supply at 15-Month Low.
-Where the Fed abandoned reporting its broadest money supply measure, M3, in March 2006, the ShadowStats-Ongoing-M3 Estimate for December 2013 year-to-year growth slowed to 3.3%, down from 4.1% in November and down from the near-term cycle peak of 4.7% in January 2013, when the Fed expanded QE3 to include new monthly purchases of U.S. Treasury debt.
-The December 2013 reading was the weakest since September 2012, as shown in Graph 17.
+Annual Growth in January 2014 M3 Money Supply Hit 18-Month Low, with Some Rebound in February.
+Where the Fed abandoned reporting its broadest money supply measure, M3, in March 2006, the ShadowStats-Ongoing-M3 Estimate for January year-to-year growth slowed to 3.1%, down from the near-term cycle peak of 4.6% in January 2013, when the Fed expanded QE3 to include new monthly purchases of U.S. Treasury debt.
+The initial February 2014 reading on M3 had annual growth bouncing higher to 3.5%, as shown in Graph 17.

-Monetary Base versus M3-Further Near-Term "Tapering" in QE3 Unlikely.
+Monetary Base versus M3-Continued "Tapering" in QE3 Subject to Pause and Reversal.
 The monetary base is currency in circulation (part of M1 money supply) plus bank reserves (not part of the money supply).
 (See a more-complete definition in the Money Supply Special Report).
 Traditionally, the Federal Reserve has used the monetary base to increase or decrease growth in the money supply, but that has not had its normal impact in the post-2008 crisis period.